 Our team has spent many seasons sifting through the winter jacket market in search of the best and warmest styles.
-After extensive trial and error in frigid Rocky Mountain and Midwestern climates, we’ve selected our choices for the best winter jackets of 2022.
+After extensive trial and error in frigid Rocky Mountain and Midwestern climates, we’ve selected our choices for the best men’s winter jackets of 2023.

-From style-forward thigh-length coats to purely practical expedition-weight parkas, there are many kinds of winter jackets, each with its own design, features, and purpose.
+From style-forward thigh-length coats to purely practical expedition-weight parkas, there are many kinds of winter jackets.
+Each design has its own features and purpose.
 With this list, we’ve organized our selections into distinct categories to help you make an efficient and informed decision.

-In 2022, the winter jacket market is stuffed with innovative designs, cutting-edge insulation, and high-tech materials.
-To help you decide which winter jacket is best for you, we’ve also included a comprehensive buying guide at the end of our list.
+The winter jacket market is stuffed with innovative designs, cutting-edge insulation, and high-tech materials.
+To help you decide which men’s winter jacket is best for you, make sure to read our buyer’s guide and frequently asked questions for helpful tips.
+Also, have a look at our comparison chart to help steer your decision-making.

 Scroll through to see all of our recommended buys or jump to the category you’re looking for:

-The Frozen Range Parka ($699) from Patagonia combines style, function, and high-end warmth into one outstanding jacket.
-Though this jacket leans a little more toward everyday use in frigid urban environments, it’s also great for moderate active use.
+The Frozen Range Parka ($749) from Patagonia combines style, function, and high-end warmth into one outstanding package.
+For all those reasons, this top-tier jacket gets our vote for the best men’s winter jacket this season.
+This design leans a little more toward everyday use in frigid urban environments yet is also great for moderate activities.

-We love that the Frozen Range contains evenly distributed 700-fill power down and zero thin spots.
-Because the down-filled baffling continues through the uniquely designed “snorkel” hood, this jacket is well-known for its ability to keep the head and ears warm and toasty.
-An interior rib of insulation wraps around the neck and prevents cold air from seeping in.
+We love that the Frozen Range contains 700-fill down that’s evenly distributed, resulting in zero thin spots.
+The down-filled baffling continues through the unique “snorkel” hood, so this jacket is well-known for its ability to keep the head and ears warm and toasty.
+An interior rib of insulation inside the collar wraps around the neck and prevents cold air from seeping in.

 With its rugged GORE-TEX shell and fully taped seams, the Frozen Range is one of the most effective waterproof jackets on our list.
-However, because this is a down jacket, any water that does make its way past the outer membrane will significantly decrease its insulative effectiveness.
-For this reason, we don’t recommend it for severe rainstorms.
+However, because this is a down jacket, any water that does make its way past the outer membrane will significantly decrease its ability to insulate.
+For this reason, we don’t recommend it for rainstorms.

 For most winter conditions, the Frozen Range is plenty warm enough to keep you comfortable from the thighs up.
-However, it isn’t designed for expeditions or high-intensity active use.
+However, it isn’t designed for expeditions or high-intensity use.
+With a non-technical profile, this jacket has large plastic buttons and weighs almost 3 pounds.

-Other notable features include a two-way zipper, stretch-knit cuffs, and handwarmer pockets.
-Overall, this is a durable and comfortable winter jacket that can easily meet the needs of cold winter daily wear.
-For city dwellers and outdoor enthusiasts alike, the Frozen Range is easy to love.
+Other notable features include a two-way zipper, stretch-knit cuffs, and hand-warmer pockets.
+Overall, this durable, comfortable and stylish winter jacket can easily meet the needs of cold winter days when we’re not on an expedition.
+For running around town in the elements, the Frozen Range is easy to love.

 - Insulation: 700-fill down

-- Pockets: Two zippered internal handwarmer pockets, one zippered security pocket, one drop-in pocket
+- Pockets: 2 zippered internal hand warmer pockets, 1 zippered security pocket, 1 drop-in pocket

 - Warm and highly protective “snorkel” hood